savvychez/savvychez/README.md

 ### savvy chezhian!
-i'm a computer science major at the university of texas at austin. you can check out some of my work at [my site](https://svvc.dev) or on my [devpost!](https://devpost.com/savvychez)
+i'm a computer science major at the university of texas at austin. i'm particularly interested in full stack development and robotics. you can check out some of my work at [my site](https://svvc.dev) or on my [devpost!](https://devpost.com/savvychez)